robbrucker-rts/headless-tests/Readme.md

   - The workflow runs the tests in headless mode

-- A rule was configured in repo settings to run the tests on every push to the main branch as well as PR's against main
+This repository uses GitHub Actions to automatically run tests when:
+- Code is pushed to the `main` branch
+- Pull requests are created against `main`